ducakar/openzone/README.md

     cmake ..
     make

-For a user-friendly GUI where you can configure build options, use `cmake-gui` instead of `cmake`.
+Use `cmake-gui` instead of `cmake` for a user-friendly GUI where you can configure build options.

 For building all supported configurations you can use `ports.sh` and `build.sh` scripts. `ports.sh` (see Tools section) downloads and builds all required libraries for NaCl and Android platforms (NaCL SDK and Android SDK + NDK are required for this, of course), while `build.sh` builds OpenZone for all platforms.
-You can change variables in headers of both scripts to change list of enabled platforms and whether you want to make debug or a release build.
+You can change variables at top of both scripts to change the list of enabled platforms and whether you want to make debug or a release build.
 You will also need to fix paths to SDKs in those two scripts and in `cmake/*.Toolchain.cmake` files.

 Build scripts use Ninja as low-level build system instead of Make which is the default for CMake.

 For building Linux and Windows builds, all required libraries need to be installed on your system.
-MinGW64 is searched in `/usr/i686-w64-mingw32` and `/usr/x86_64-w64-mingw32` by default.
+MinGW64 is searched for in `/usr/i686-w64-mingw32` and `/usr/x86_64-w64-mingw32` by default.
 You may change that in `cmake/Windows-*.Toolchain.cmake`.

-You may also want to set several options when configuring CMake build system:
+You may also want to adjust several options when configuring CMake build system:

 - `OZ_ALLOCATOR`: Enable memory allocation statistics and tracking of allocated memory chunks.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).
-Upon freeing a memory chunk is rewritten with 0xee bytes make accesses to freed memory likely result in an error.
+Upon freeing a memory chunk is rewritten with 0xee bytes which makes accesses to the freed memory very likely to result in an error or a crash.

 - `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
   Plane, Quat, Mat44).
-Currently it yields ~15% worse performance than generic implementation since `Vec3` and `Point` become larger (4 floats v.
+Currently it yields ~15% worse performance than the generic implementation since `Vec3` and `Point` become longer (4 floats v.
 3 floats) and there are plenty of accesses to vector components in OpenZone code (it wasn't written with SIMD in mind).
   `OFF` by default.

 - `OZ_DYNAMICS`: Build complete OpenZone Dynamics Library (ozDynamics).
-Requires ODE (Open Dynamics Engine) compiled in single precision. ozDynamics is only my attempt to create a physics engine and is not required by OpenZone.
+Requires ODE (Open Dynamics Engine) compiled in single precision. ozDynamics is my attempt to create a physics engine and is not required by OpenZone.
   `OFF` by default.

 - `OZ_GL_ES`: Use OpenGL ES 2.0 instead of OpenGL 2.1.
   `OFF` by default, forced to `ON` on Android and NaCl.

 - `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
-Lua scripts execute significantly faster, but there are some weird issues with LuaJIT not initialising sometimes.
+Lua scripts execute significantly faster but there are some weird issues with LuaJIT not initialising sometimes.
   `OFF` by default.